-This gluten free pumpkin bread is inspiring people to shout out “Wow!” and “Amazing!” and “What a surprise!”
-It’s gluten free, dairy free, and paleo friendly but no one would ever guess from the taste.
+This gluten free pumpkin bread relies on almond flour and coconut flour for its incredible taste and texture that are causing people to exclaim, “Wow!” and “Amazing!” and “What a surprise!”
+It’s gluten free, dairy free, and paleo friendly but no one will ever guess.

-This gluten free pumpkin bread is the perfect thing for anyone who wants a pretty darn spectacular pumpkin bread recipe—gluten free, paleo, dairy free, or otherwise— in their repertoire.
+This gluten free pumpkin bread is the absolutely perfect thing for anyone who wants a pretty darn spectacular pumpkin bread recipe—gluten free, paleo, dairy free, or otherwise— in their repertoire.
 The low-carb loaf comes together in a flash and boasts all the moist perfection of traditional quick bread thanks to almond flour and coconut flour.
-Although we swear no one will know the difference.–Angie Zoobkoff
+Although no one will ever know the difference.
+Swear.–Angie Zoobkoff

 Gluten Free Pumpkin Bread

 IngredientsEmail Grocery List

 - 1 cup finely ground blanched almond flour

 - 1/2 teaspoon homemade pumpkin pie spice, or store-bought